-Each pharmacy benefit manager has its own rules about how prescription drugs are covered.
+Each medical insurance carrier's pharmacy benefit manager has its own rules about how prescription drugs are covered.
 To avoid potentially costly surprises, you need to do your homework.

-If you or a covered family member regularly takes medication, make sure you're comfortable with the insurance carrier's coverage for drugs you and your covered family members need:
+If you or a covered family member regularly takes medication, make sure you're comfortable with the carrier's coverage for drugs you and your covered family members need:

-- Call the medical insurance carrier before you enroll.
-Get a list of prescription drug questions to ask. - If you're currently taking a more expensive brand name prescription drug, ask your doctor (or pharmacist) if a generic is available to you.
+• Call the medical insurance carrier before you enroll.
+Get a list of prescription drug questions to ask the insurance carriers.

-• When it's time to enroll, you can use the prescription drug search tool to look up your medication, see how it will be classified (Tier 1, Tier 2, Tier 3), and more.
+- If you're currently taking a more expensive brand name prescription drug, ask your doctor (or pharmacist) if a generic is available to you. - When it's time to enroll, you can use the prescription drug search tool to look up your medication, see how it will be classified (Tier 1, Tier 2, Tier 3), and more.